 Are there Continuing Education (CE) requirements?
 No. If you are nationally certified, however, maintaining your certification requires CE (twenty units of continuing education every two years).

 How often is renewal required?
 Biennially.
 Registration expires on the last day of your birth month.
 The renewal fee is $30.
-You can download the renewal form here).
+Renewal link and instructions here).

 What should I do if I change jobs or change my home address?
 Report the change to the Board in writing within 10 days.